apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 In this case, Alibaba Cloud's Container Registry Service (ACR) is used, but you can also substitute it with a self-hosted image service such as Harbor.

-Create a namespace named StreamPark (set the security setting to private).
+Create a namespace named Apache StreamPark (set the security setting to private).

 ![](/blog/bondex/aliyun.png)

-Configure the image repository in StreamPark; task build images will be pushed to the repository.
+Configure the image repository in Apache StreamPark; task build images will be pushed to the repository.

 ![](/blog/bondex/dockersystem_setting.png)